 (3)The Sign of Jonah: Out of this discourse arose the usual Jewish demand for a sign, that Jesus met by declaring that no sign would be given but the sign of the prophet Jonah: This was an allusion to His future resurrection.
-(The reason for a Wednesday crucifixion, you do the math!)
+Understanding this sign will give you the reason for a Wednesday crucifixion, you do the math!
 Matthew 12:38-40, Then some of the scribes and Pharisees answered, saying, "Teacher, we want to see a sign from You."